• THIS BLOG’S GOAL IS TO COMBINE SCIENCE AND CHRISTIANITY INTO A LEARNED BELIEF RESULT.

 • • 1990: Beginning of renewal of Orthodoxy in Ruy.

-• Important epistles are (†) martyred at Rome.
+• Important epistles are (†) martyred in Rome.

 • 150 St. Justin Martyr describes the liturgical